David E. Satterfield III

-David Edward Satterfield III (December 2, 1920 – September 30, 1988) was an American lawyer and Democratic politician who served in eight consecutive terms in U.S. Representative from Virginia's 3rd congressional district (1965–1981).
+David Edward Satterfield III (December 2, 1920 – September 30, 1988) was an American lawyer and Democratic politician who served for eight consecutive terms as the U.S. representative from Virginia's 3rd congressional district (1965–1981).
 His father, Dave E. Satterfield, Jr., served in the House of Representatives from 1937-1945.

 Early and family life

 Born in Richmond, Virginia, Satterfield was educated in the then-segregated Richmond Public Schools and at private, all-boys St. Christopher's School in Richmond.
 He then attended the University of Richmond and law school at the University of Virginia Law School in Charlottesville, Virginia.
 He married Annie E. Powell.

 Military service

 During World War II, while his father served in the U.S. House of Representatives, Satterfield volunteered for military service and became a fighter pilot with the United States Navy.
 Following the war, he used the GI Bill to complete his education, and continued in the Naval Air Reserve, rising to the rank of commander.